Wox-launcher/Website/doc/en/plugin/python_plugin.md

 Wox supports plugin development using Python.
-Wox comes with a Python environment and its standard library, so user didn't need to install python environment anymore.
+Wox comes with a Python environment and its standard library, so the user doesn't need to install a dedicated python environment anymore.

-Wox build-in the requests and beautifulsoup4 library, so plugin makers can use them to access web contents.
+Wox has the `requests` and `beautifulsoup4` library built-in, so plugin makers can use them to access web contents.

-You can refer this project when you making python plugins：[Wox.Plugin.HackerNews](https://github.com/qianlifeng/Wox.Plugin.HackerNews)
+You can refer to this project when making a python plugins：[Wox.Plugin.HackerNews](https://github.com/qianlifeng/Wox.Plugin.HackerNews)

-Steps to making a python plugin：
+Steps to make a python plugin：

 * [Create `plugin.json` file](plugin_json.html)